71ahmedyosif/Predicting-Losses-for-Insurance-Pricing/README.md

+# How to Run
+Since you will need to use your own data to try this code, please make sure that the dataset is clean prior to running any code.
+With that being said, the Jupyter Notebook files contains cells for Clustering and Modelling only.

 # Pre-Modeling:
 Prior to developing prediction models, different sub-populations were identified from the dataset.
 This was done using GMM (Gausian Mixture Modeling), and follows an unsupervised machine learning approach to identify meaningful sub-populations from the original dataset provided by the client.